MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/manage-app-submissions.md

 ### Image resource

 This resource contains image and icon data for an app listing.
-For more information about images and icons for listing, see [App screenshots and images](../publish/app-screenshots-and-images.md).
+For more information about images and icons for an app listing, see [App screenshots and images](../publish/app-screenshots-and-images.md).
 This resource has the following values.

 | Value           | Type    | Description           |
 |-----------------|---------|------|